Where Will Dogecoin Be in 1 Year?

 *Stock Advisor returns as of March 18, 2025

-Adam Spatacco has positions in Tesla.
-The Motley Fool has positions in and recommends Bitcoin, Ethereum, and Tesla.
+Will Ebiefung has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Bitcoin, Solana, and Tesla.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.